 Observing your mind in a non-judgmental way is one of the key concepts of nearly all meditation techniques.
 Still, I’ve heard of many people who’ve hard time during their retreat because they’ve kept blaming themselves.
 You can’t completely stop your self-blame, but just a little gentleness can go a long way.

 III.
-Final Arrangements
+Final Arrangements and Vipassana Packing List

 When you have just a few weeks left before your course, it’s time to begin the final Vipassana retreat preparations.
 Most of these tips for Vipassana retreat preparations are very practical and deal with the final preparations.